-Sun Mar models are a treat to the customers.
-The premium waterless, non-electric unit is excellent at replicating a regular toilet ambiance.
+Sun Mar models are a treat for customers.
+The premium waterless, non-electric unit is excellent at replicating the feel of a regular toilet.

 The coolest feature of this toilet is the variable diameter bio-drum.
-It makes the entire process less complicated and works much faster and efficiently.
-The dedicated 4-inch venting kit ensures optimal air circulation.
-It helps dissipate odor from the unit.
+It makes the entire process less complicated and works much faster and more efficiently.
+The dedicated 4-inch venting kit ensures optimal air circulation, helping to dissipate odor from the unit.

 If handled cautiously, the product may last for more than ten years.
 There is a drain outlet to prevent over-spilling if you forget to empty the storage tank.
 Strongly recommended for folks who live off the grid for weeks or months.